Plague

 - Patients with pneumonic plague: standard and droplet precautions.
 Continue droplet precautions until patient has completed 48 hours of appropriate antimicrobial therapy.

-- All persons with exposure to known or suspected plague source in last 6 days
+- All persons with exposure to a known or suspected plague source in the previous 6 days should be offered prophylaxis or be told to report illness or fever >38.3° C to their physician.

 - Persons with close (<2 m) contact with a patient with pneumonic plague should receive antimicrobial prophylaxis, but isolation is not necessary.